nlimper/epaper-driver-pcb/README.md

 ## What makes it special?
 The driver board is compatible with at least the Solum 2.9" and 1.54" displays.
 I didn't test any other displays or brands, but most displays are using the same pinouts and probably are usable.

 The pcb is designed so you can almost make a straight connection to a ESP32 Lolin board.
 No other components are needed to make it work.
-On ESP32, you can use the GxEPD2 library or the Adafruit_EPD library to use the display.
+On ESP32, you can use the GxEPD2 library (2.9" 128x296 pixel display) or the Adafruit_EPD (Adafruit_SSD1619) library (1.54" 152x152 pixel display) to use the display.
 Examples for Arduino and PlatformIO are in this repository.

 Buy the ready make driver pcb on Tindie: https://www.tindie.com/stores/electronics-by-nic/ There, I also sell the compatible displays.